eclipse-ee4j/cargotracker/README.md

 To set up in Eclipse, follow these steps:

 * Set up JDK 8+, Eclipse for Enterprise Java Developers and Payara 4+.
-* Open the source code directory in NetBeans - it's just a Maven project, NetBeans will do the rest for you.
-As noted in the site instructions on NetBeans, you may get a few spurious errors due to reported NetBeans bugs.
-  Just ignore them and proceed with clean/building the application.
+* Import the source code directory in Eclipse as a Maven project, Eclipse will do the rest for you.
+Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 4.

 It's best to use Chrome for the application since it has the best support for HTML 5 forms, but any HTML 5 capable browser is fine.
-If you are running it with GlassFish, there are some known issues due to reported GlassFish 4 bugs - please read the Known Issues section below.

 ## Exploring the Application